flockast/postik/README.md

 # Postik

-Basic API for a blog, based on a clean architecture with fastify
+Basic API for a blog, based on a clean architecture

 Built with Fastify, Postgress, Kysely, Typebox, Swagger